ThomasVonWu/SparseEnd2End/README.md

 👋 Hi, I’m ThomasVonWu.
 I'd like to introduce you to a  simple and practical **deployment repository based on TensorRT** which uses end-to-end perception paradigm with sparse transformer to sense 3D obstacles.
 This repository has no complex dependency for Training | Inference | Deployment(which means, we don't need to install [MMDetection3d](https://github.com/open-mmlab/mmdetection3d), [mmcv](https://github.com/open-mmlab/mmcv), [mmcv-full](https://github.com/open-mmlab/mmcv), [mmdeploy](https://github.com/open-mmlab/mmdeploy), etc.), so it's easy to install in your local workstation or supercomputing gpu clusters.
 This repository will also provide x86(NVIDIA RTX  Series GPU) | ARM(NVIDIA ORIN) deployment solutions.
 Finally, you can deploy your e2e model onborad through this repository happily.
 👀 I guess you are interested in:
-- how to define a PyTorch custom operator: DeformableFeatureAggregation and register related ONNX node.
+- how to define a PyTorch custom operator: DeformableAttentionAggr and register related ONNX node.
-- how to build a custom opertator plugin: DeformableFeatureAggregation in TensorRT engine with Makefile or CMake.
+- how to build a custom opertator plugin: DeformableAttentionAggr in TensorRT engine with Makefile or CMake.
 - how to convert ONNX format file with custom opertator to TensorRT engine and make it as  part of the whole  engine.
 - how to validate inference results consistency : PyTorch results vs. ONNX Runtime results vs. TensorRT results.
 - how to convert PyTorch model with temporal fusion transformer head to ONNX.